-Summer awarding will begin the 2nd week in May and will be based on enrollment at the time of packaging.
-Changes to your summer enrollment may result in reductions/increases to your financial aid awards.
-Please continue to check WISER throughout the summer to receive the most up-to-date award information.
+Summer awarding is scheduled to begin the 2nd week in May and will be based on enrollment at the time of packaging.
+Changes to summer enrollment may result in reductions/increases to financial aid awards.
+Summer aid eligibility is based on enrollment in all summer sessions.
+View summer course offerings and check WISER throughout the summer for up-to-date award information.

 - Federal Pell Grant: Awarded to eligible undergraduate students based on the student’s Expected Family Contribution (EFC) and their combined enrollment in all summer sessions.
 Students who attended full-time in both fall and spring must enroll in at least 6 credits to be considered for summer Pell grant funds.
 Students should be aware that Pell grant funds will not cover the entire cost of a summer course and that summer Pell grant eligibility counts toward their 600% lifetime eligibility limit (equivalent to 12 full-time semesters).

 - Payment plan: Students may enroll in the summer payment plan offered by the Bursar Office.

 - Federal Direct Loans: Offered to eligible undergraduate and graduate students that have not borrowed their maximum 2022-2023 academic year Federal Direct loan eligibility AND enroll for a minimum of six (6) summer credits.

 - Federal Direct Plus Loans: Parents of undergraduate students may apply for a Parent Plus loan and graduate students may apply for a Graduate Plus loan online.
 Eligibility requires student enrollment in at least six (6) summer credits and a positive credit check.